Navigating the Holidays with Self-Compassion: How to Avoid Toxic Positivity

 Me and my team provide integrative psychotherapy that honors the mind, body, and spirit connection.

-We see therapy clients in-person from our offices in El Dorado Hills, CA, and also offer holistic therapy online to anyone in California.
+We see therapy clients in-person from our offices in El Dorado Hills, San Francisco, San Anselmo, Berkeley, and San Clemente, CA, and also offer holistic therapy online to anyone in California.

 Book a no-cost consultation call below to learn more!